 yet officially accepted by the USEPA, but they are provided for user testing.

 April 17, 2003.
 A new version of the CALPUFF modeling system

 has been released.
 This version of

-the model is the EPA-recommended version that should be used for regulatory
+the model is the USEPA-recommended version that should be used for regulatory

 application studies.
 It includes